postmanlabs/labs-docs/_posts/09_billing_and_payment/2016-07-11-pricing-policy.md

 ### My team wants to cancel its subscription.
 How do we do that?
 Can we get a refund?

-If you are not 100% satisfied with Cloud, we will fully refund the cost of your order within 30 days from the purchase date.
+If you are not 100% satisfied with Pro, we will fully refund the cost of your order within 30 days from the purchase date.
 You can also cancel your subscription at any time and you won't be charged for the following payment period.
 We do not offer prorated canceling currently.

 ### What happens to our team's data when we downgrade from a paid plan to the free version?